webhintio/hint/packages/parser-typescript-config/README.md

   * `resource`: the parsed resource.
   * `error`: the error emited parsing the configuration file.

-* `invalid-schema::typescript-config`, of type `TypeScriptConfigInvalidSchema`
-  wich contains the following information:

-  * `resource`: the parsed resource.
-  * `errors`: all the errors that the schama validator returns.

 * `notfound::typescript-config`.
 This event is sent if the parser doesn't find any configuration file at the end of the scan.
   This event doesn't containt anything else.

 ## Types